-Safer Recruitment
+11. Safer Recruitment

 We ensure that the staff we appoint to our academies are suitable.
-Our recruitment procedures are rigorous and we follow the statutory guidance published in part 3 of Keeping Children Safe in Education (2020).
+Our recruitment procedures are rigorous and we follow the statutory guidance published in part 3 of the latest edition of Keeping Children Safe in Education.
 Vetting and barring checks are undertaken on relevant people, including Directors, governors and volunteers.